 Going back to school can be stressful for kids of all ages, so face this stress head-on and talk about it with your kids.
 Whether it’s your kindergartener’s first time at school, or your 9th grader’s fear of getting lost at her new high school, talk with your children about new experiences, and tell stories about your own fears and challenges and how you managed them.
-You can do this in a playful way, and even use role- Remind them of ways they are capable and brave, and give specific examples of their skills and traits that will help them overcome their fears.
+You can do this in a playful way, and even use role-playing.
+Remind them of ways they are capable and brave—and give specific examples of their skills and traits that will help them overcome their fears.

-Ease back into routine
+Ease back into routines

 Bedtimes?
 Limited screen time?
 Homework?
 When kids are used to running around outside until dark on summer nights, shifting to the early morning school-bus rush can be a shock to the system.
 Try moving toward their typical school day schedule before school actually starts, to give their minds and bodies a chance to get used to going to bed and waking up earlier.

 Anxiety can run high in the mornings, resulting in tension, conflict and meltdowns.
 Clear expectations and consistent routine can help.
 Try using a dry erase board or other visual aid with tasks your child needs to complete on their own—for younger kids you can use drawings of a toothbrush or shoes to remind them what they need to do.
 Giving specific praise when children complete tasks lets them know that you’re paying attention to their independence and hard work.
 And for additional time savers, try making lunches and picking out clothes the night before.
 You may want to try ‘closing’ kids rooms or play areas once they are dressed, to avoid dawdling, or having them become engaged in a game only to be told it’s time to go.